Authored by the expert who managed and guided the team behind the Germany Property Pack

 Does buying a property qualify or at least help for residency in Germany?

-As of early 2026, buying property in Germany does not qualify you for any residence permit because German immigration law simply does not include real estate investment as a pathway to residency.
+As of early 2026, buying a residential property in Germany does not qualify you for any type of residence permit, because German immigration law simply does not include a property-based visa route.

 Is there any residency visa directly linked to property ownership in Germany right now?

-As of early 2026, Germany does not offer any residency visa or permit that is directly linked to purchasing real estate, which makes it fundamentally different from countries like Portugal, Greece, or Spain that have formal property-based golden visa programs.
+As of early 2026, Germany does not offer any residency visa that is directly linked to buying or owning real estate, whether the property is worth 100,000 euros or 10 million euros.

 Can real estate investment lead to citizenship in Germany?